How Landlords Can Ensure Eviction Is A Last Resort

 Eviction Law In The UK

-This can be a very traumatic and stressful experience for those renting, particularly if they are of immigrant status, have small children or few family members and friends to turn to.
+This can be a very traumatic and stressful experience for those renting, particularly if they are of immigrant status, have small children, or have few family members and friends to turn to.

 Mass evictions could lead to a sharp increase in homelessness.
-This week, the London mayor Sadiq Khan advised the government to freeze rents in London in order to prevent a wave of mass evictions which could devastate thousands of families.
+This week, London mayor Sadiq Khan advised the government to freeze rents in London in order to prevent a wave of mass evictions that could devastate thousands of families.
 But what are the alternatives to evictions if your tenants have rent arrears?
-Here are some suggestions for how to ensure eviction is a last resort.
+Here are some suggestions for how to ensure the eviction is a last resort.